outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         5. Reboot and input username, then it reminds *wipe your finger ...*.
         6. Don't enroll fingerprint for *root* account.
 If the fingerprint authention failed (3 times), it fall back to normal password login automatically.
         7. Refer to [configuring fprint PAM for all authentications [solved]]( https://forums.gentoo.org/viewtopic-p-6952448.html); [arch fprint](https://wiki.archlinux.org/index.php/Fprint); [how to enable fingerprint](http://www.thinkwiki.org/wiki/How_to_enable_integrated_fingerbbprint_reader_with_fprint).
+    10. Intel VGA bug

+        My Intel VGA is HD3000 series.
+Refer to [Hangs on Sandy Bridge](https://forums.gentoo.org/viewtopic-p-7319152.html), [freedesktop 54226](https://bugs.freedesktop.org/show_bug.cgi?id=54226), [archwiki SNA](https://wiki.archlinux.org/index.php/intel_graphics#SNA_issues) and [gentoo intel](https://wiki.gentoo.org/wiki/Intel).

+        ```
+        # less /var/log/messages

+        May 13 15:47:12 zhtux kernel: [drm] stuck on blitter ring
+        May 13 15:47:12 zhtux kernel: [drm] GPU HANG: ecode 6:2:0x00fffff7, in X [5230], reason: Ring hung, action: reset
+        May 13 15:47:12 zhtux kernel: [drm] GPU hangs can indicate a bug anywhere in the entire gfx stack, including userspace.
+        May 13 15:47:12 zhtux kernel: [drm] Please file a _new_ bug report on bugs.freedesktop.org against DRI -> DRM/Intel
+        May 13 15:47:12 zhtux kernel: [drm] drm/i915 developers can then reassign to the right component if it's not a kernel issue.
+        May 13 15:47:12 zhtux kernel: [drm] The gpu crash dump is required to analyze gpu hangs, so please always attach it.
+        May 13 15:47:12 zhtux kernel: [drm] GPU crash dump saved to /sys/class/drm/card0/error
+        May 13 15:47:12 zhtux kernel: drm/i915: Resetting chip after gpu hang
+        May 13 15:47:12 zhtux kernel: [drm:i915_reset] *ERROR* Failed to reset chip: -110
+        ```

+        Basically create a Xorg configuration file (i.e. */etc/X11/xorg.conf.d/20-intel.conf*):

+        ```
+        Section "Device"
+        	Identifier	"Device0"
+        	Driver	"intel"
+        	Option	"AccelMethod"	"uxa"
+        EndSection
+        ```

+        Use *uxa* instead of *sna*.
+Then enable *uxa* USE for *xf86-video-intel*:

+        ```bash
+        # echo "x11-drivers/xf86-video-intel uxa" >> /etc/portage/package.use/xf86-video-intel
+        # emerge -av1 xf86-video-intel
+        ```

+        After reboot, the X looks much better.
+The *stuck on* kernel error does not occur up to now.

+        If that fails, then could bump to a *~arch* of *xf86-video-intel* and *libva-intel-driver*.
     10. swapfile

         ```bash